People of all ages can hunt for eggs during Easter in St. Louis.

 Easter Brunch and Scavenger Hunt

-On Easter, Casa Don Alfonso at The Ritz-Carlton, St. Louis will host a festive brunch featuring favorites such as pancakes, waffles and omelets, alongside seasonally inspired Italian dishes.
-To satisfy your sweet tooth, don’t miss the live dessert station where pastry chefs will assemble chocolate bread pudding and sweet cream gelato in front of guests.
+On Easter, Casa Don Alfonso at The Ritz-Carlton, St. Louis will host a festive brunch featuring family-friendly favorites such as pancakes, waffles and omelets, alongside seasonally inspired Italian dishes.
+To satisfy your sweet tooth, don’t miss the dessert station where pastry chefs will assemble bunnies, eggs, carrots and flowerpots from chocolate and coconut cream, among other delicious ingredients.
 The Easter Bunny will make an appearance, and once they’re finished eating, kids can embark on an Easter scavenger hunt throughout the hotel.

 Easter Brunch at 612North